sowcow/blog/content/posts/d-and-d.md

 I noticed this disambiguation of the term "discrimination" by the author:

-- evidence based discrimination (1A): based on knowledge of traits and behavior of given individual
+- evidence based discrimination (1A): based on knowledge of traits and behavior of a given individual
 - evidence based discrimination (1B): based on statistics on group behavior, traits
 - arbitrary discrimination (2): arbitrary/irrational